MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_keywordspotter_assign_patterns.md

 ### -param EventId

-A pointer to a GUID that represents the EventId.
+A pointer to a GUID that represents the EventId for the TBD.

 ### -param Pattern

-A pointer to the keyword detection pattern which is a TBD.
+TBD - A pointer to the keyword detection pattern which is a TBD.

 ### -param PatternSize